microsoft/terminal/doc/specs/#605 - Search/spec.md

 3. If the community does not like the current design, we can lift SearchBox to a higher level.

 ### Search process
-1. Search is performed on a XAML AutoSuggestBox.
-Once the user click the "Find" icon or press Enter, we start from the cursor (the current input line on the Terminal) or the current selection, and try to find the exact text in the text buffer.
+1. Search is performed on a XAML TextBox.
+Once the user presses Enter, we start to search from the last line of the current viewport or the current selection, and try to find the exact text in the text buffer.
 The nearest searched one will be selected.
 Then the search start point will be set to the selected text.
 The next time "Find" button is clicked, the search will start before or after the previous searched text.
 2. The user can choose to search up or down by choosing up arrow or down arrow buttons.
 The chosen button will be styled to indicate it is clicked.
 If the user does not click the arrows buttons, the default direction is up.
 3. The user can choose to do case sensitive or insensitive match by checking a check box.
 4. If the search box is focused, the user can navigte all the elements on the search box using tab.
 When selected, press Enter equals to click.
 5. If the user click the "X" button or press Esc, the search stopped and the search box disappears.
 In phrase one we do not store any state.
 6. Once the search box is closed (exiting search mode), the selection will still be there.
 This coincides with the current VS Code and cmd experience.
 To get rid of the selection, the user can just click other area of the window.

 ## UI/UX Design

 ![SearchBox mockup](images/SearchBoxControl.png)

 Above is the SearchBoxControl.
-The two buttons with up/down arrows controls the search direction, a blue border will appear on the current selected direction.
+The two buttons with up/down arrows controls the search direction, it will be styled once clicked.
 The checkbox, if checked, means that we are searching case-sensitivily.
 The Dockbottom button on the right of the checkbox is for moving the search box to top/bottom.

 ![SearchBox mockup, arrow button clicked](images/SearchBoxUpSelected.png)